A new comedy & winner of the 2017 Smith Prize for Political Theater

 A talking stork, lesbian moms, and the power to build your own baby...
 In this version of a near future society, prospective parents learn within the first weeks of conception which traits their child will have and what behaviors it is likely to exhibit.
 Based on these test results, they are either issued a PRE certification which legally guarantees the baby will be a "good" person or not.
 Without the certification, the child will be limited in what it is allowed to do.

-Two couples, both early in their pregnancies, collide over whether or not to open the “PRE” certification test results, and what to do once they know the results.
+Two couples, both early in their pregnancies, collide over what to do with their PRE certification test results.
 With rapid advances in reproductive technology, modern eugenics is science’s Wild West.
 What will we do to “civilize” it and ourselves?
 How far will we go when playing God?

-Special Thanks to Catherine Randazzo, Florida Studio Theatre, the Smith Prize, and the National New Play Network
+Special Thanks to Catherine Randazzo, Florida Studio Theatre, the Smith Prize, the Independence Foundation, and the National New Play Network

 4 F, 1 M

 “Jacqueline Goldfinger is that rarity in American theatre--a poet-playwright.
-Bottle Fly is a gorgeous play, roaring with the sacred and the profane and--for all its passion--delicately conveyed.”—Dan O’Brien, author of The Body of an American
+Bottle Fly is a gorgeous play, roaring with the sacred and the profane and--for all its passion--delicately conveyed.”—Dan O’Brien, playwright of The Body of an American and The House in Scarsdale, Guggenheim Fellow in Drama & Performance Art

 Winner of the 2017 Yale Drama Prize for Emerging Playwright and a Finalist at the 2018 International Book Awards, Bottle Fly is set in a bar in the Florida Everglades.
 This biting, brutally funny multigenerational family drama concerns a Gulf Coast couple, their disabled young ward, two lesbian tenants, and the bonds that bind them all together.
 It is a powerful story born out of the playwright’s own experiences with the rapidly changing social environment of rural Florida, where long-standing traditions and beliefs can collide, sometimes dangerously, with new ideas of personhood, identity, and self-realization.

-"Bottle Fly is an ambitious work….[It] illuminates love in many guises: love for those who have mattered to one in the past, love that was born as pity, love tinged with guilt, love for those who need your protection and love for someone who, without even knowing that she was doing it, holds out the promise of a more beautiful life."—Nicholas Wright, The National Theatre, from the Foreword
+"Bottle Fly is an ambitious work….[It] illuminates love in many guises: love for those who have mattered to one in the past, love that was born as pity, love tinged with guilt, love for those who need your protection and love for someone who, without even knowing that she was doing it, holds out the promise of a more beautiful life."—Nicholas Wright, playwright of Broadway’s Vincent in Brixton and The Reporter, excerpt from his Forward to Bottle Fly

 (Pictured: Reading at PlayPenn New Play Conference featuring Catherine Slusar)